JacekWozniak12/game-framework/docs/Coding/Game/GameEntity.md

 # Game Agent
-Defines characters in the game.
+Defines object in the game.

 ## Interfaces
 Defines all interfaces that are both implemented and suggested to implement.